-PURPOSE: Public Hearing 2 -To receive testimony - No vote expected
+PURPOSE: To receive testimony - No vote expected

 Bill 49-21, Police - Police Accountability Board - Administrative Charging Committee - Established, with Lead Sponsor Council President Albornoz on behalf of the County Executive, was introduced on December 14, 2021.
-A public hearing was held on January 11 with 5 speakers.
-A second public hearing is tentatively scheduled for January 18 at 7:30 pm.
+A second public hearing is tentatively scheduled for January 18 at 7 pm.
 A Public Safety Committee worksession is tentatively scheduled for January 24 at 9:30 am.
-1